spex-xray/spex-help/source/getstarted/docker.rst

 In this environment, you can just run spex or trafo::

     user@0922f2e4ff85:~> spex
-     Welcome user to SPEX version 3.07.01
+     Welcome user to SPEX version 3.07.02

      NEW in this version of SPEX:
-    02-08-2022 Fixed issue with optimal binning
-    31-08-2022 Fixed issue with SPEX binaries on Apple M1 chips
+    05-09-2022 Fixed m2 to cm2 conversion factor in plot area 06-09-2022 Fixed issue with dividing response matrix in trafo 19-10-2022 Fixed issue with error output table format 07-11-2022 Plot adum now outputs full range of double precision numbers 10-11-2022 Fixed issue with quotes not appearing in log save output 21-11-2022 Fixed issue with line broadening in the cluster model

     Currently using SPEXACT version 2.07.00.
 Type `help var calc` for details.